steel101/Wear-Sync-for-Breezy/README.md

 ## 🚀 Installation & Setup

+### 📦 Build Flavors
+This app is available in two versions (flavors) to suit different device environments:

+*   **Google Play (`googlePlay`)**: Uses Google Play Services (Wearable API) for high-reliability data syncing.
+This is the recommended version for most users with standard Wear OS watches.
+*   **FOSS (`foss`)**: A fully Open Source version that does **not** require Google Play Services.
+It uses a custom Bluetooth RFCOMM implementation for syncing and MQTT for decentralized communication.
+Ideal for de-googled phones or advanced users.

+### ⚙️ Setup Steps
 1. **Breezy Weather**
    Ensure you have the main app installed and configured on your phone.
    👉 [Get Breezy Weather on GitHub](https://github.com/breezy-weather/breezy-weather)
 2. **Permissions**
    Open this sync app and tap **"Fetch & Sync"**.
 Grant the requested permission to read data from Breezy Weather.
 3. **Watch App**
-   Ensure the companion app component is installed on your Wear OS watch to receive and display the incoming data stream.
+   Ensure the companion app component is installed on your Wear OS watch to receive and display the incoming data stream. **Note:** Both phone and watch must use the same build flavor (either both Google Play or both FOSS).
 4. **Battery Optimization**
    For reliable background syncing, **disable "Battery Optimization"** for this app in your Android system settings so OS restrictions do not kill the background sync service.